 A chaplain serves as a pastor sent by their home church to a unique culture and people group.
 The calling to serve those who serve our country is rich with opportunities to influence a group who literally impacts people and nations around the world.
-If you are interested in becoming a chaplain, the NAE Chaplains Commission can help you through the process.
+If you are interested in becoming a chaplain, the Evangelical Chaplains Commission can help you through the process.

-There are two major things to understand when considering serving as a chaplain under the endorsement of the Chaplains Commission:
+There are two major things to understand when considering serving as a chaplain under the endorsement of the Evangelical Chaplains Commission:

 You are a pastor sent out by your church body.

 Like all pastors, you will be expected to perform ceremonies, offer counseling and various other responsibilities common to all who are commissioned as ministers.
 You carry unique privileges and responsibilities as a tangible reminder of the holy.
-As a result, we require that all of our chaplains and applicants be recommended to us by a church or denomination that is a member of the NAE Chaplains Commission.
+As a result, we require that all of our chaplains and applicants be recommended to us by a church or denomination that is a member of the Evangelical Chaplains Commission.

 You must be endorsed for service.